lablup/backend.ai/docs/install/install-from-package/install-manager.rst

    $ sudo systemctl stop backendai-manager
    $ # To check the service log and follow
    $ sudo journalctl --output cat -u backendai-manager -f

-..
-To enable the image registry so that agents can pull images from it, after
-.. installation, log in to the web UI using the superadmin account and enable
-.. the registry by navigating the "Administration" (side-bar) |rarr| the
-..
-"Environments" menu |rarr| the "Registries" view.